CumulusNetworks/cldemo-docker-quagga/README.md

 ## Special Notes

 ### Privileged Mode Containers
-The CRoHDAd container is deployed as a privileged container with access to the "host" network.
+The Cumulus RoH container is deployed as a privileged container with access to the "host" network.
 This means that the applications running in the container have unfettered access to the interfaces and kernel just like a real baremetal application would.
 This can be dangerous if the container were to become comprimised as the container essentially has root access.

-### Exposing the Docker Unix Socket
-The docker CLI is essentially a client that communicates with the Dockerd daemon which runs in the background.
-That communication happens by default on Linux systems over a Unix Socket which behaves much like a webserver port.
-When running the CRoHDAd container it is necessary to share this Unix Socket file with the running container so that the docker CLI running inside the container can listen to the docker-engine API to learn about containers and networks as they are reated and destroyed.

-### Manually Starting and Stopping the CRoHDAd Container
+### Manually Starting and Stopping the Cumulus RoH Container
-If you want to try running the CRoHDAd container in your own environment you can use the automation provided in this repository as a starting point or experiment manually with the container.
+If you want to try running the Cumulus RoH container in your own environment you can use the automation provided in this repository as a starting point or experiment manually with the container.
 Notice we're passing in the Quagga.conf file as well to configure the Quagga Routing Daemon upon container startup.

 ```
 # Start the Container
-docker run -itd --name=crohdad --privileged --net=host \
+docker run -itd --name=cumulus-roh --privileged --net=host \
-    -v /var/run/docker.sock:/var/run/docker.sock \
+    -v root/quagga/daemons:/etc/quagga/daemons \
     -v /root/quagga/Quagga.conf:/etc/quagga/Quagga.conf \
-    cumulusnetworks/quagga:crohdad
+    cumulusnetworks/quagga:latest

 # Stop the Container
-docker rm -f crohdad
+docker rm -f cumulus-roh
 ```

 ASCII Demo Topology